netdata/netdata/health/REFERENCE.md

 So, the `calc` line finds the percentage of used space. `$this` resolves to this percentage.

-This is a repeating alarm and if the alarm becomes CRITICAL it repeats the notifications every 10 seconds.
-It also repeats notifications every 2 minutes if the alarm goes into WARNING mode.
+This is a repeating alert and if the alert becomes CRITICAL it repeats the notifications every 10 seconds.
+It also repeats notifications every 2 minutes if the alert goes into WARNING mode.

 ### Example 3 - disk fill rate